Back to blog

 Plan a maintenance budget before launch.
 For a simple app, maintenance may mean dependency updates, store policy changes, crash fixes, OS compatibility, and small feature releases.
 For an enterprise app, maintenance often includes monitoring, access reviews, backup validation, security patches, integration changes, support triage, analytics review, and release notes for internal stakeholders.

 Ownership should also be explicit.
-Decide who owns Apple and Google accounts, signing certificates, package names, cloud environments, database backups, analytics, SSO configuration, support escalation, and incident response.
+Decide who owns Apple, Google, and Microsoft store accounts, signing certificates, package names, cloud environments, database backups, analytics, SSO configuration, support escalation, and incident response.
 If a vendor builds the app but your team owns production support, the handoff needs runbooks, credentials, build instructions, monitoring access, and a regression checklist.

 A practical rule: if the app connects to revenue, operations, sensitive data, or field work, estimate at least the first 90 days after launch as part of the project.
 That period catches real-device issues, stakeholder change requests, analytics gaps, and integration edge cases that are hard to prove in a staging environment.